steentottrup/CQS/README.md

 ### Breaking change in v1.1

 Version 1.1 has, what can be, a breaking change.
 Before v1.1 you could decorate commands/queries with the ValidateAttribute and/or CheckPermissionsAttribute without actually implementing the needed classes to actually validate and/or check permissions.
 Before v1.1 this would just mean a warning logged.
-From v1.1 a exception is thrown.
+From v1.1 an exception is thrown.

 ###### Validation
 ```